A guide to Shoreditch, London's coolest neighborhood

 Breakfast

-Ozone: This place is the perfect blend of coffee shop and breakfast spot.
-I’d always stop by for a mocha, banana bread and the classic three-egg omelette.
+For a healthy start, Ozone Coffee on Leonard St is the perfect blend of coffee shop and breakfast spot.
+I’d always stop by for a mocha, banana bread and their classic three-egg omelette.
 If you don’t feel like an entire meal, it's perfectly fine to sit down for just a coffee and a pastry.

 Lunch

-BAO Noodle Shop: One of my biggest regrets is not trying BAO earlier.
-It serves reasonably priced bao, chicken, noodles and more.
-If you plan on going during busy lunch hours or on a weekend, you should probably make a reservation, but it’s not always necessary.
+Lunches in Shoreditch are often grabbed on the run, but there are some good spots to linger.
+One of my biggest regrets from my time in the area is not trying BAO Noodle Shop earlier.
+It serves reasonably priced bao buns, chicken, noodles and more.
+If you plan on arriving during peak lunch hours or on a weekend, you should probably make a reservation, but it’s not always necessary.

-Devonshire Terrace: Stop by for a salad, small plates, spritzes and a uniquely chic atmosphere at Devonshire Terrace.
-I’ve only been there during the wintertime, but even then, it's a great place to sit outside, as every table has a blanket and a heater to keep you warm.
+For a salad, small plates, spritzes and a uniquely chic atmosphere, stop by Devonshire Terrace.
+You can eat indoors or out; even in winter, it's a great place to sit outside, as every table has a blanket and a heater to keep you warm.

-Strongroom Bar and Grill: This has a nice outdoor area where you can eat a burger and sip a pint while soaking up the (sporadic) London sun.
+On warmer days, Strongroom Bar and Grill has an appealing outdoor area where you can eat a burger and sip a pint while soaking up the (sporadic) London sun.
 The menu has classic bar dishes like fried chicken, nachos and dirty fries.
-My go-to order is the burger deal, which includes a burger, fries and a drink for £12.50 (US$17).
+The good-value burger deal includes a burger, fries and a drink.

 The Virgin Hotel's Hidden Grooves cocktail bar.
 Charlotte Maracina for Lonely Planet